johncip/flyticket/README.md

 ```

 Flyticket is opinionated about the result format -- it discards Ticketfly's
-outer wrapper (used for pagination) and converts the top-level event hashes into
+outer wrapper (used for pagination) and converts the top-level hashes and
-OpenStructs, as well as the nested org and venue hashes, but leaves deeper
+the nested org and venue hashes into OpenStructs, leaving deeper hashes alone.
-properties as hashes.
-Thus retrieving a deeply-nested attributes looks like
+So retrieving a deeply-nested attributes looks like this:
-this:

 ```ruby
 next_event = Flyticket::Events.upcoming(venue_id: 1, max_results: 1).first